Yaseen549/pygrams/README.md

 7. Push the changes to your repository. (git push -u origin my-branch)
 8. Create a pull request.
 (We will review it ASAP)

+And That's it, get your name in contribution List

 ### Feature Request Process

-- Title: Program Name
+Title: Program Name

+Description:

-- Description: Add the description how the function works or
+Add the description how the function works

+or

-- Write the complete program and the comments which explains the program
+Write the complete program and the comments which explains the program Click
-<a href="https://github.com/Yaseen549/pygrams/issues/new">Request here</a>
+<a href="https://github.com/Yaseen549/pygrams/issues/new">here to Request</a>
 </div>